GEMS Education: Europe

 In 2013, the company set up GEMS Learning Trust, an education charity with academy-sponsorship status approved by the Department for Education, and established to run no-fee free schools and academies in the UK.
 It was sponsored by GEMS Education Solutions, the public-sector management and delivery arm of GEMS Education.
 Its Twickenham Primary Academy opened in September 2015 in Twickenham, Richmond upon Thames, London; beginning with Reception classes, it catered to children ages 4 to 11.
 Its Didcot Primary Academy, for nursery to age 11, opened in September 2016 in Didcot, Oxfordshire in a new development designed to accommodate the town's expanding population.

 The firm's first school in continental Europe was the GEMS World Academy Switzerland, opened in the fall of 2013 in Etoy, Switzerland in the Lake Geneva.
 It opened in the fall of 2013 for students from pre-school through grade 12, and up to 1,000 students.
 It was an English-speaking school with an added emphasis on French, and catered to the international populace of the area as well as to local Swiss families seeking an international education for their children.
 The school closed in June 2019, and an agreement was reached with La Côte International School to ensure enrolment for the school's students.

 In November 2013, GEMS Education acquired its first school in France, Ecole des Roches, a 60-acre international boarding school founded in 1899 in Normandy.
 The school, for students age 6 to 19, caters to a clientele from over 100 countries.
 It invested €5 million for a five-year large-scale expansion, redevelopment, and modernization of the school.
 2014 was the first year of GEMS operation of the school, and it announced an intention to double or triple Ecole des Roches's 400-student boarding and day enrolment over five years.
-The school offers a combination of the British and French curriculums.
+The school offers a combination of the English and French curriculums.
 As of 2015, it also offered French immersion courses for international students during the summer, French-immersion exchange programmes throughout the year, and summer English courses.